 - Stores and schools

-The Jimmy Little Foundation secured funding from Medicines Australia for “The Purple Bus” a mobile renal dialysis unit based in Alice Springs that is managed and managed by the Western Desert Nganampa Walytja Palyantjaku Tjutaku Aboriginal Corporation (WDNWPT).
+The Jimmy Little Foundation and Thumbs Up! secured funding from Medicines Australia for “The Purple Bus” a mobile renal dialysis unit based in Alice Springs that is managed and managed by the Western Desert Nganampa Walytja Palyantjaku Tjutaku Aboriginal Corporation (WDNWPT).
 The truck allows people to go home for short periods of time and dialyse in their community.
 Medicines Australia also funded the Thumbs Up!
 Program from 2010 – 2012.
 Thumbs Up! delivers preventative messages to young people and communities throughout remote Australia to fight the high incidence of chronic diseases like diabetes and kidney failure, so much more prevalent in Indigenous Australians.